Also I have heard it can be very difficult to actually get an illness cover policy to pay out

 Johnny has an income protection policy with a deferred period of 26 weeks.
 He falls ill and can’t work, after 13 weeks out of work he makes his claim, but before the 26 week period is up, he gets back to work, so he cancels his claim.

-Aviva record this as a declined claim.
+Aviva would have to record this as a declined claim.

 I hope this gives you more confidence in buying life insurance, serious illness cover and income protection.
 The insurers are in the business of paying claims despite the consensus that they don’t.